 The Army Agniveer General Knowledge syllabus outlines all the key topics and concepts that candidates need to cover.
 It helps students stay focused on what is important and avoid studying unnecessary topics.
 Aspirants must review the syllabus thoroughly and then devote time to the preparation of every topic accordingly.
 Here is the Agniveer exam GK syllabus for all the sections is shared below.

-- Current Affairs-National & International
+- National & International Current Affairs

 - Abbreviations

-- Science-Inventions & Discoveries
+- Scientific Inventions & Discoveries

-- Important Events
+- Important National & International Events

 - Indian states and capitals